Based in | Hushmail |

 Hushmail alternatives

-If you don’t need any of the special features of Hushmail, there are several secure email services that are more secure, more private, and a better value.
-Here are five other options with in-depth reviews:
+If you don’t need any of the special features of Hushmail, there are several secure email services that offer a higher degree of security and privacy at a better value.
+Here are five alternatives, along with in-depth reviews:

-Some of these email providers offer free accounts up to a certain storage limit.
+By the way, some of these email providers offer free accounts with a certain file storage limit.

 Hushmail review conclusion

 Hushmail offers some unique features for businesses like doctor’s and lawyer’s offices.
 And it appears to be secure against many types of attacks.
-However, it has a relatively high price and is missing features like a calendar and file storage, which are standard on most of the competition.
+However, it has a relatively high price and is missing a calendar feature, which is standard in most of the competition.

 Beyond that, thanks to OpenPGP encryption being done on their servers instead of the client, Hushmail has the capability to record your passphrase, giving them the ability to decrypt your messages.

-They have at least once decrypted user messages and provided the decrypted messages to the United States government.
-This makes your messages far less private than on other services which do not have the capability to decrypt those messages.
-They may also be required by law not to disclose these privacy violations to users.
+They have, at least once, decrypted user messages and provided the decrypted messages to the United States government.
+This makes your messages far less private than on similar services without the capability to decrypt those messages.
+Hushmail may also be required by law not to disclose these privacy violations to users.

-In many ways Hushmail is similar to Fastmail, an email service in Australia that also is not quite as private or secure as other options.
+In many ways, Hushmail is similar to Fastmail, an email service in Australia that’s also not quite as private or secure as other alternatives.

-Check out some of the other best secure email providers here.
+Check out some of the other best secure email providers.

 ProtonMail Review